marigold-dev/tzvote/docs/src/SEARCH.md

 1. template type : baker or permissioned
 1. status : locked or ongoing
 1. tzkt link : see the poll on an indexer
-1. share button : shortcut to share the poll to someone
+1. share button : shortcut to share the poll with someone